Milad84/GIS-Intersection-Finder/README.md

 ## Usage

-1. Run the script by executing python IntFinder.py from the command line.
+1. Run the script by executing GIS-Intersection-Finder.py from the command line.

 2. Explore the GeoDataFrame for intersecting streets and closest intersections.